-- (b) Where the use of proceeds of a security issue is different from that which is stated in the registration statement, provide the following: - Offer opening date (provide explanation if different from date disclosed in the registration statement) - Offer closing date (provide explanation if different from date disclosed in the registration statement) - Name and address of underwriter(s) - Amount of expenses incurred in connection with the offer - Net proceeds of the issue and a schedule of its use - Payments to associated persons and the purpose for such payments - (c) Report any working capital restrictions and other limitations upon the payment of dividends.
+(b) Where the use of proceeds of a security issue is different from that which is stated in the registration statement, provide the following: Offer opening date (provide explanation if different from date disclosed in the registration statement) Offer closing date (provide explanation if different from date disclosed in the registration statement) Name and address of underwriter(s) Amount of expenses incurred in connection with the offer Net proceeds of the issue and a schedule of its use Payments to associated persons and the purpose for such payments (c) Report any working capital restrictions and other limitations upon the payment of dividends.
+Reserves have been set up for the Company's self-insurance, distribution of which is not permitted.